DonaldET/DemoDev/docs/003-001-CodingExams.md

-##Sub-Project Coding Exams
+##Sub-Project _Coding Exams_

-These coding exams are elaborations on topics discussed during interviews and “take home” exams.
+These coding exams are elaborations on topics discussed during interviews and “take home” coding problems.
 The resulting solutions demonstrate a “professional engineering” approach to simple coding questions asked during an interview.
 Solutions include MAVEN builds, JUnit tests, and JavaDoc.

 These solutions also demonstrate coding principles like:
 - Separation of interface and implementation
 - Use of multiple implementations (Strategy and Command Patterns)
+- JUnit tests where feasible

 #Selected Exam Content